scicloj/scicloj.github.io/content/en/docs/community/groups/real-world-data.md

 except for some special meetings.

-* Apr 17rd, 2026 - meeting 56 - agenda: to be discussed at the Zulip chat - :calendar: [event](https://clojureverse.org/t/clojure-real-world-data-56/)
+* Apr 17rd, 2026 - meeting 57 - agenda: to be discussed at the Zulip chat - :calendar: [event](https://clojureverse.org/t/clojure-real-world-data-57/)
+* Apr 17rd, 2026 - meeting 56 - agenda: to be discussed at the Zulip chat
 * Apr 10rd, 2026 - meeting 55 - agenda: to be discussed at the Zulip chat
 * Apr 3rd, 2026 - meeting 54 - agenda: to be discussed at the Zulip chat
 * Mar 27th, 2026 - meeting 53 - agenda: to be discussed at the Zulip chat